jenyang929/Selfie/README.md

 # About this app

 - Created with JavaScript, React Native, and React with a couple of libraries for testing, fonts, react router, AsyncStorage, etc.
-- On the home page, you can see all of your selfies with a camera icon to take more selfies
+- On the home page, you can see all of your photos with a camera icon on the upper right hand corner to take more selfies
-- Click on a selfie to view selfie details (ex. date and time)
+- Click on a selfie to view photo details (ex. date and time)
-- Click on camera on the home page to take more selfies with only a front facing camera
+- Click on camera on the home page to take more selfies with only a front-facing camera
+- If you also close the app and open it again, you won't lose your photos due to localStorage.

 # Setup